Enrol - Payment and funding

 Paying fees in instalments

 To help manage the cost of your study, TAFE NSW offers a range of pay-as-you-go options, such as payment by instalments.
-This means you make small regular payments via Direct Debit from your bank account or credit/debit card.
+This means you make small regular payments.
 Your first payment is required to confirm your enrolment in the course.

 - Instalment plans

 To apply for a payment plan please contact your local TAFE NSW.
 The amount of your first payment and the number of instalments will depend on the course you plan to study and your individual circumstances.

 Please note that:

 - if you choose to pay by instalments, you are still liable for the full course cost should you choose to withdraw from the course prior to completing your payments.

 - if your employer or nominated third party stops payment of your student fees, then you are still liable for the remaining student fees as a condition of your enrolment and continuing study.